Bloodleaf

 'Brilliantissima'

-The classic Bloodleaf.
-Solid wine-red to deep magenta leaves with darker veins, almost glowing under bright light.
+The classic.
+Solid wine-red to deep magenta leaves with darker veins, glowing under bright light.
 Vigorous and forgiving.
-If a shop just labels something "Bloodleaf" with no cultivar, it is usually this one.
-A great starter Iresine.
+If a shop just labels something "Bloodleaf," it is usually this one.

 'Aureoreticulata'

-The yellow-veined cousin.
-Lime-green leaves with bright yellow to chartreuse veining and a pink leaf stem.
-Brighter and more cheerful than the red types, and a beautiful contrast plant in a grouping.
-Slightly more sun-sensitive than 'Brilliantissima'; protect from harsh midday rays.
+Lime-green leaves with bright yellow to chartreuse veining and a pink stem.
+A cheerful contrast plant.
+Slightly more sun-sensitive than 'Brilliantissima'.

 'Wallisii'

-A compact, dark cultivar with smaller leaves in deep purple-bronze with rosy veining.
-Tighter habit than other Iresines, which makes it a great fit for small pots and tabletop displays.
-Very photogenic up close.
+A compact dark cultivar with smaller leaves in deep purple-bronze and rosy veining.
+Tight habit, great for small pots and tabletops.

 'Blazin' Rose'